 Our schools are actively enrolling new students.
 To learn more about your educational options during this time, please request information below and one of our dedicated advisers will contact you.
 We can help you make a difference like so many of our graduates are right now.

 Campus Operations Overview:

-In response to the on-going concerns relative to Coronavirus COVID-19, we have shifted all campuses to limited-access-mode.
+In response to the on-going concerns relative to Coronavirus COVID-19, we have shifted daily operations to follow recommended guidelines and state and county orders.
 Please see below for campus-specific information.

 We have established protocols to ensure quick and decisive action as needed.
 We are working with state and federal health authorities, including the Centers for Disease Control and Prevention, to identify any impacted individuals and protect public health.

 IOT has set up an emergency preparedness plan in the event of any impact or disruption to campus operations.
 As a proactive measure, we are also implementing daily cleaning and sanitizing procedures with the use of appropriate disinfectant products on high-touch surfaces, making hand sanitizers readily available, and educating campus teams on the best practices recommended by the CDC.

 Public Health Resources:

 At IOT the safety of all our students, faculty, and staff will always be a top priority.
 Below are some guidelines, resources, and tips to help keep our communities safe.